-The Law Enforcement program is available in Associate of Applied Science and Certificate of Completion options.
+The Law Enforcement program is available as an Associate of Applied Science.
 The program emphasizes the activities of the agencies responsible for maintaining public order and enforcing the law, particularly the activities of prevention, detention and investigation of crime and the apprehension of criminals.
 The role of a police officer as a crisis manager is explored as a critical piece of the criminal justice system.
 Courses offered include Criminal Investigation, Criminal Law, Criminology and Judicial Functions.

 Increased demand for public safety has resulted in an increased demand for criminal justice professionals.
 With complex and diverse job opportunities, criminal justice professionals need the knowledge and skills to succeed.
 NWCCD’s criminal justice program can help prepare you.
 The U.S. Bureau of Labor Statistics predicts that over 53,400 new jobs will be added to field of police and detectives from 2016-2026.

 Faculty and Community

 Our dedicated faculty at NWCCD will make sure you have the knowledge and skills to excel in whichever Criminal Justice field you choose.

 Northern Wyoming Community College District with law enforcement agencies and correctional facilities, providing you numerous hands-on, real-world learning opportunities and internships.

 From protecting lives and property to investigating crimes and advocating for families and victims, careers in the Criminal Justice field are wide-ranging.
 NWCCD’s Associate degree and certificate options in Criminal Justice will help you pursue job opportunities with the knowledge and skills to thrive.
 You can join a Criminal Justice-related field like:

 - Criminal Investigator